HorizenOfficial/horizen-migration-cli/README.md

 - recover ZEN addresses and private keys from a seed phrase
 - sign a message with a private key
 - verify a signed message
+- return the public key recovered from a signed message
 - submit a claim for a standard transparent address
 - submit a claim for a multisig address
-- return the public key recovered from a signed message

 ## **SECURITY CONSIDERATIONS**

-This tool requires seed phrases and private keys on both ZEN and Base networks for some of the tools.
-Steps should be taken to protect the secret values in all environments. .
+This tool requires seed phrases and private keys on both ZEN and Base networks for some of the commands.
+Steps should be taken to protect the secret values in all environments.

 Please follow these precautions to avoid leaking sensitive information:

 * Disable shell history before running the tool to prevent secrets from being recorded: